dmocoder/pocket-monsters/README.md

   To respect REST verbs, Api should be idempotent about each GET endpoint.
   To facilitate this, the Api should ideally cache the request and response when successful.

 Additionally, the PokeDex service currently uses the first English flavor text returned by the PokeApi.
-My testing suggested this was always ordered correctly but without ordering in this application there is a chance that a pokemon description may not be idempotent; i.e. the description is different on repeat requests.
+My testing suggested this was always ordered correctly but without ordering in this application there is a chance that a pokemon description request may not be idempotent; i.e. the description is different on repeat requests.

 To alleviate this, the service should order flavor text in some order of preference for version so that the same description would be returned for a repeat request.
 This was not added to this solution because (as mentioned above) the ordering from the PokeApi appeared to be the same with each request, and also given the many pokemon versions available, testing this functionality would require an exhaustive suite of tests that seemed beyond the scope of this project.

 #### Validate Pokemon Names when Species endpoint returns 404
 In its current guise, the PokeDex service returns 404 if the call to the PokeApi species endpoint returned 404.
 This assumes that the Pokemon name is the same as the Pokemon Species name, which is not strictly true.
-A better solution would be to, upon failure, call into the Pokemon endpoint and retrieve the Pokemon Species name from the response body and _then_ call the species endpoint.
+A better solution would be to, upon failure, call into the Pokemon endpoint and retrieve the Pokemon Species name from the response body and _then_ call the species endpoint; only returning 404 if this subsequent check fails.

 This was not included in this project as it added additional complexity that for the purpose of this submission seemed out of scope.